Zerrissen/kiwigrapher/README.md

 # Kiwigrapher

-## An ASB Kiwisaver Scheme Grapher and Analysis tool.
+## An ASB Kiwisaver scheme grapher and analysis tool.

 ###### This tool is developed for educational and hobbyist purposes only.
 Not intended for commercial purposes.
 Use at your own risk.